trixdade/RecVAE/README.md

 Clothes RecSys with VAE inside

 ## Project description
-Dataset base on SSENSE website also known as FOTOS dataset was used.
+Dataset based on SSENSE website also known as FOTOS dataset was used.
 SSENSE.com is a popular fashion website, where user can create and upload outfit data.
 Dataset consists of 11,000 well-matched outfit composed by 20,384 fashion items.
 For now I will only use images that are related to looks consisting of tops-bottoms and bottoms-shoes.
 So, there are about 8500 outfits.